wp-plugins/purple-heart-rating-free/readme.txt

 D) Anything doesn't work?

-* Read the [Purple Heart Rating WordPress Plugin FAQ](http://bit.ly/11Zvvse) here (for the PRO-Version but should help you as well)
+* Read the [Purple Heart Rating WordPress Plugin FAQ](http://wp-buddy.com/inlink/purple-heart-faq-wp) here (for the PRO-Version but should help you as well)

-E) Need more options like another icon?
+E) Need more styling options as well as more icons?

-* Buy the [extended edition](http://bit.ly/1198mV3) of this plugin!
+* Check out the [extended edition](http://wp-buddy.com/inlink/purple-heart-wp) of this rating plugin for WordPress!

 F) Need support?

 * Unfortunately we can not offer support for free plugins.
-Please [buy the Pro version](http://bit.ly/1198mV3) to get support.
+Please [buy the Pro version](http://wp-buddy.com/inlink/purple-heart-wp) to get support.
 Thank you!

 G) Looking for a WordPress Theme which fully supports schema.org microdata?